roshaan55/pycamdetector/README.md

 ### 1. draw:
 Its a boolean value which takes the input as **true** or **false**, is used to draw the hand connections of hands detected in a BGR Image or by webcam input.
 By default it is true and draws the hand connections.
-If you don't want to draw the hand connectins on hand, you can pass draw as **False** With **draw=True**
+If you don't want to draw the hand connectins on hand, you can pass draw as **False**.
+With **draw=True**
 ```py
 hands, img = detector.findHands(img)